dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/editing-values.md

 instructs Sipi to move the file to permanent storage.
 Otherwise, the temporary file that was stored by Sipi is deleted.

-If you're submitting a text file value, use the class `knora-api:TextRepresentation`.
+If you're submitting a PDF document, use the resource class `knora-api:DocumentRepresentation`, which has the property `knora-api:hasDocumentFileValue`, pointing to a `knora-api:DocumentFileValue`.
-For a PDF document, use `knora-api:DocumentRepresentation`.

 ## Updating a Value